What You Need To Know About Mobile-First Indexing

 A comprehensive SEO strategy will bump up your website’s rankings in search engine results pages.
-However, your SEO strategy should not be aimed at desktop only.
+However, your SEO strategy should not be aimed at desktops only.
 When it comes to page rankings and indexing, Google cares more about mobile.

 The mobile version of your site matters to Google